 As I write this.
 I do so as an engineer of 20 years having been mainly involved in the electronic industry.
 My interests however have always swung much wider into other areas.
 I am quite proud to say that I have always enjoyed the many facets of engineering which has guided me towards the love of working with wood over the years.
 So much so that I decided to build my own CNC machine when the urge to have one became much too high.
 I wanted the challenge and eventually went on to create the machine I still use today.

 Every aspect of the machine is created from scratch, including the electronic control box you see below.
-The whole system is web based using a raspberry pi and ardunino which runs all the machine control.
+The whole system is web based using a raspberry pi and Arduino which runs all the machine control.

 The control box